alex-1906/Practical-Seminar/README.md

 # Practical-Seminar

 In this repository I attempt to build a dashboard for a movie recommender system.
+Using the 45k MovieLens Dataset.
 The goal of the seminar is explaining the movie recommendations by displaying a user profile (influence of each film on the recommendations).

-ss
-Using the 45k MovieLens Dataset.
+TODO:
+  - [] uncompleted task
+  - [x] completed task